219124701/script.js/README.md

 MULTI-PARAMETER FUNCTION CODING

 Multi-parameter coding involves writing functions or methods in programming languages that can accept multiple parameters.
 Parameters are variables passed into a function, providing input data for the function to operate on.
 This practice allows for flexible and reusable code, as functions can handle different types and quantities of data.
 It's a fundamental aspect of programming, enabling developers to create modular and efficient solutions for various tasks.

+  THIS IS AN EXAMPLE OF A MULTTI-PARAMETER CODING:

+  // Function to calculate the area of a rectangle function calculateRectangleArea(width, height) {
+    return width * height;
+}

+// Calling the function with two arguments (width and height) var area = calculateRectangleArea(5, 3);
+console.log("Area of the rectangle:", area); // Output: Area of the rectangle: 15

+# DAY 2
+    DYNAMIC JAVASCRIPT TECHNIQUES:
+    DYNAMIC AND STARTIC

+   - STARTIC - rendering happens in Browser higher reactivity but data needs to be fetch after initial rendering.
+ - Security can be more complex

+  DYNAMIC- Rendering happens on Server Finished page is served but needs to be generated first.
+  - Security needs to be easier.